 This skews the first impressions because I think the only honest way to get first impressions is to get someone who has used neither and unfortunately that’s not the case for me.

-This is me with the X-T3, unlike the Fujifilm, I won’t be winning any awards for my looks and have accepted my career as a model stopped before it started
+This is me with the X-T3, I’m not grumpy because I’m holding a Fujifilm, this is my happy face.
+Unlike the Fujifilm, I won’t be winning any awards for my looks and have accepted my career as a model stopped before it started

 For some odd reason, I actually thought the X-T3 (or X-T2) was smaller than it is.
-I did some size comparison between the X-H1 and the A7 a while back but when you put the X-T3 alongside the A7, you realise what an incredible job Sony did with the size of the A7.
+I did some size comparison between the X-H1 and the A7 a while back, but when you put the X-T3 alongside the A7, you realise what an incredible job Sony did with the size of the A7.
 It is a phenomenal feat of engineering.
-Put the A7iii with the Zeiss 35mmF2.8 along side the X-T2 with a 23mmF2, and it size difference is almost indistinguishable.
+Put the A7iii with the Zeiss 35mmF2.8 alongside the X-T2 with a 23mmF2, and the size difference is almost indistinguishable.

-Looking across both cameras, they are both very good quality and you have to nitpick to complain about the quality in any areas.
-I think the construction on both is very good, however the one area where Sony has let itself down is the covers for the usb-c which are dangly and have a really low quality feel.
-Overall, it’s a letdown to a camera which is otherwise pretty top notch.
+Looking across both cameras, they are both outstanding quality, and you have to nitpick to complain about the quality in any areas.
+I think the construction on both is excellent, however, the one area where Sony has let itself down is the covers for the USB-C which are dangly and have a really low-quality feel.
+Overall, it’s a letdown to a camera which is otherwise pretty top-notch.

 Fujifilm have almost nothing complain about from this perspective so they really have met the brief from a quality perspective and I have to give this to them.